By Marcin Goettig and Christian Lowe

 WARSAW (Reuters) - Elzbieta Bienkowska, a 49-year-old mother with a tattoo on her arm and back, has more money to invest than any other Polish minister in history.

-As minister for regional development, she is responsible for allocating 73 billion euros ($99 billion) of European Union money over the next seven years with the aim of closing the gap between ex-communist Poland and western Europe.
+As minister for regional development, she is responsible for allocating 73 billion euros (61 billion pounds) of European Union money over the next seven years with the aim of closing the gap between ex-communist Poland and western Europe.

 But with wealth comes responsibility.
 This will be the last time Poland will get such a huge amount of EU development funding, and if it does not use the opportunity to re-make its economy, it will have blown a once-in-a-lifetime opportunity.

 And it is not as easy as it may sound.
 Poland needs to go from being a low-cost economy to one based on knowledge and technology - a complicated task that cannot be achieved just by throwing money at it.

 Bienkowska, unfazed by the responsibility, has a plan.